 - Landscape images.
 16:9 ratio.
 The wider usually the better!

 Try and avoid

 - Cropping people on larger resolutions.
 Try and keep everyone's head on the screen :)

 - Critical content falling outside the main 1200 pixel wide viewing area

 - Using text as images within the header

 - Uploading very large images.
-If you upload an image straight from a stock photo and don’t resize it’s going to be a large file weight which will effect your page load time.
+If you upload an image straight from a stock photo and don’t resize it’s going to be a large file weight which will affect your page load time.

 What about mobile?